-In 1854 he married Charlotte R. Cutler of Adams County, Illinois, and in 1859 they moved to Kansas, settling in Riley County.
+In 1854, he married Charlotte R. Cutler of Adams County, Illinois, and in 1859, they moved to Kansas, settling in Riley County.
 When the Civil War broke out in 1861, he organized a company at Ogden, Kansas, that was mustered into the United States service at Fort Leavenworth as Company G, Tenth Kansas Infantry.
 He was commissioned captain of his company, and when the Fourth and Tenth regiments were consolidated, he retained his rank in the new organization.
 In 1864, he was mustered out and returned to his farm.

-Ill health in 1884 led him to return to Virginia, where he spent six years — three in Norfolk and three in Richmond — but in 1890, he came back to Kansas.
+Ill health in 1884 led him to return to Virginia, where he spent six years — three in Norfolk and three in Richmond — but in 1890, he returned to Kansas.
 He died near Junction City, Kansas, on April 15, 1894, and was buried at Highland Cemetery in Junction City.